 Written by actors Dan Aykroyd and Harold Ramis, the first two Ghostbusters flicks became such a hit with moviegoers that the franchise spawned an animation series, video games and recent reboots.
-The latest iteration, Ghostbusters 2020, is considered a continuation of the 80s franchise.
+The latest iteration, Ghostbusters: Afterlife, is considered a continuation of the 80s franchise.

 Bill Murray (Peter Venkman)

 Seen as the laziest of the Ghostbusters, parapsychologist Peter Venkman was nonetheless considered the group's leader.
 His disinterested attitude in ghosts, immense sarcasm and propensity to flirt with the ladies were characteristics that Bill Murray was able to embody with originality and verve.
 For some fans, Venkman was one of Murray's best characters of all time, but the actor had so many roles after Ghostbusters and Ghostbusters II that are worthy of mentioning, such as Scrooged (1988), Groundhog Day (1993) and Lost in Translation (2003), the last of which won him a Golden Globe and BAFTA Award.
 And Murray's career wouldn't be complete without mentioning his Wes Anderson collaborations — The Royal Tenenbaums (2001), The Life Aquatic with Steve Zissou (2004) and Moonrise Kingdom (2012), to name a few.
-Murray is reprising his role as Venkman for the upcoming Ghostbusters 2020.
+Murray is reprising his role as Venkman in 2021's Ghostbusters: Afterlife.

 Dan Aykroyd (Ray Stantz)